When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 The firm-fixed-price contract is preferred for many reasons, but the main one is the certainty of costs for a project or program.

-And that certainty allows organizations receiving grants, to “lock-in” costs at the time of contracting without having to estimate the total cost for time and materials used by the contractor.
+And that certainty allows organizations receiving grants to “lock-in” costs at the time of contracting without estimating the total cost for time and materials used by the contractor.

-This stability of pricing makes the planning and grant management process simpler.
+This stability of pricing makes the planning and grant management process more straightforward.

 For contractors, a firm-fixed-price contract encourages efficiency to increase profits on the procurement contract.